Extremists exploit a loophole in social moderation: Podcasts

 Several QAnon proponents affected by the crackdown sued YouTube in October, calling its actions a “massive de-platforming.”
 Among the plaintiffs are X22 Report, RedPill78 and David Hayes, who runs another conspiracy podcast called Praying Medic that's available on Apple and Google, but not Spotify.

 Melody Torres, who podcasts at SoulWarrior Uncensored, self-identifies as a longtime QAnon follower and said in a recent episode that her podcast is “just my way of not being censored."
 She said she was kicked off Twitter in January and booted from Instagram four times last year.
-She currently has Instagram, Facebook and YouTube accounts; her podcast is available on Spotify, Apple and Google.
+She currently has Instagram, Facebook and YouTube accounts; her podcast is available on Apple and Google.
+Spotify removed the podcast Friday after The Associated Press inquired about it.

 X22 Report, RedPill78 and Hayes did not respond to requests for comment sent via their websites.
 Torres did not reply to a Facebook message.